lab-sun/ST-XAD/README.md

 ## Environment setting：
 * Python 3.6 or higher
 * Pytorch 1.10 or higher
+* torchvision 0.12.0 or higher
+* scipy 1.8.1 or higher

 ## Dataset
 Download the datasets and then extract it in the file of `Data`